 Become a member of Landis and reap the many benefits of discounts on programs and plant sales, special events, newsletters, reciprocal admission at other arboreta and public gardens nationwide, and so much more.
 Your membership is invaluable to the preservation of Landis Arboretum, a natural resource we strive to continually improve and sustain for you and your family, now and in the future.
 Click here to learn more about the benefits of membership!

 Give us your email, and we will send you updates on Arboretum events, as well as the annual Calendar of Events and the quarterly Newsletter.
-Click here for an easy online email sign up form.
+Our Newsletter resides on a website, for which the link is sent each month; click here for an easy online email sign up form.
+To read past issues of the Newsletter, click here.